 Gracias de corazón por todas las felicitaciones que he recibido hoy.
 Cada una me refuerza en mi compromiso de servir día a día a todos los españoles.
 Y aprovecho para felicitar también a quienes hoy comparten conmigo su cumpleaños.

-To mark the 50th birthday palace released some candid videos of royal family behind the doors.
-It was a nice gesture on the behalf of King Felipe and Queen Letizia to show the glimpse of their regular life to the public.
+To mark the 50th birthday palace released some candid videos of the royal family behind the doors.
+It was a nice gesture on behalf of King Felipe and Queen Letizia to show the glimpse of their regular life to the public.

 The entity was established in 2004 with the aim of defending the rights of patients, their families, caregivers or volunteers.
 In this meeting, in addition to the objectives and activities of the entity, Malnutrition Related to Disease (DRE) was treated; a health problem of high prevalence and high costs.
 It affects some 30 million people in Europe and entails an associated cost of around 170,000 million Euros per year.

 Later on, Queen received audience from the Federation of Deafblind Associations of Spain created in 2012 with the objectives of representing and defending the rights and interests before the Administrations and other public institutions and deprived of deafblind people.

 They informed the Queen about her objectives and activities, as well as the Helen Keller World Conference and the General Assembly of the World Federation of the Deafblind, which will be held in Spain next June.

 For the day, once again Queen Letizia wore a very chic and elegant look in earthy tones.

 She wore Hugo Boss taupe culottes with knotted belt detail at the waist.